-Who would administer the medicines in the AidPods?
+16. Who administers the medicines in the AidPod/kit?

-In Zambia the AidPods are bought by retailers and put on their shelves to sell, or exchange for redeemable vouchers.
-Another model to test in future, might involve the AidPods being collected by a community health worker and administered under their supervision.
+Other models to test in future, might involve the products being collected by a community health worker and administered under their supervision.
 In this scenario the retailer would be paid once the community health worker confirmed safe receipt.
 Both the confirmations could be done by mobile phone.
 This model is described here (Could the private sector supply remote rural health posts in Zambia?).

 Some countries, Zambia included, have developing networks of community health workers and some – unlike Zambia – have growing networks of small drug stores, like Tanzania’s ADDOs – but both still need ways to access stock.
 There is interest in training up the owners and staff of these small drug stores – ‘para skilling’.
 This is something we are doing in Zambia; here the retail private sector pharmacy network is not well developed – there are fewer than 70 pharmacies, nearly all in main towns.
-We want to investigate the impact of supporting small rural kiosks to sell AidPods (branded ‘Kit Yamoyo’ in Zambia) to local mothers and carers – at an affordable – discounted – price.
+Supporting small rural kiosks to sell AidPods (branded ‘Kit Yamoyo’ in Zambia) to local mothers and carers – at an affordable price, worked well.
 In developing countries, transport costs can be 40% of medicine costs and anything that could bring that cost down, or improve reach at the end of the distribution chain, is worth looking at seriously.